AshampooSystems/boden/docs/docs/reference/layout/layout_stylesheet.md

 	Returns the type of the stylesheet.

-	As a workaround to allow aggregate initialization this is not implemented as a virtual function, but instead expects the first member of a sub-class to be a const char* containing the name of its type.
+	As a workaround to allow aggregate initialization this is not implemented as a virtual function, but instead expects the first member of a subclass to be a `const char*` containing the name of its type.

 	```C++
 	String type() { return *((const char **)this); }